ULCC/dart_hydra_provisioning/README.md

 * install_files/solr.yml
 * install_files/blacklight.yml

-add the solr uri and set admin_host to the ip address of the server in here:
+add the solr uri and set admin_host to the ip address of the server in here (see note below is only available after 'vagrant up'):

 * install_files/settings.yml